 The Design program supports projects across a wide array of design types, in two main areas of work.

 - Exhibitions, tours, publications, or websites that provide new insights about specific designed objects, places, or designers, or design thinking, history, or movements.

 - Commissions and production of new work.

-- Design or planning for designer live/work spaces, new arts/cultural spaces, districts, neighborhoods, public spaces, or landscapes.
+- Design or planning for new arts/cultural buildings, districts, neighborhoods, public spaces, or landscapes.

 - Design research or collaboration projects that examine current practice and propose design solutions for pressing problems.

 - Design or planning for designer live/work spaces.

 - Innovative technology projects or new media projects meant to advance the design field or design theory.